keycloakify/oidc-spa/README.md

   <a href="https://github.com/garronej/oidc-spa">Documentation</a>
 </p>

-An OIDC client for Single Page Applications that comes with an optional adapter for React.
+An OIDC client designed for Single Page Applications, featuring an optional React adapter for enhanced convenience.
-Very minimal API surface, you don't need to know the in and out of oidc or OAuth to use this.
+With a streamlined API, you can easily integrate OIDC without needing to understand every detail of the protocol.

+### Comparison with Existing Libraries

-Why not oidc-client-ts ?
+#### oidc-client-ts

--   `oidc-client-ts` more a toolkit than a ready to use adapter.
-This lib use it internally but abstract away most of it's complexity.
+While `oidc-client-ts` serves as a comprehensive toolkit, our library aims to provide a simplified, ready-to-use adapter.
+We utilize `oidc-client-ts` internally but abstract away most of its intricacies.
--   It's used under the hood by this lib but it's hard to setup directly in a SPA setup especially the silent SSO.
--   It's more resilient do misconfigured server.
--   It restrict what params can be passed on the url when redirecting to the login page.

-Why not react-oidc-context?

--   There's no overlap between OIDC and React.
-Not everything should be though as a React problem.
-Oidc and React are completely different problem space they have no business being intertwined.
-    This library provide an optional React adapter for convenience in the spirit of being truly ready to use but don't get mistaken, it's trivial you could as well do without it.
+#### react-oidc-context

+Our library takes a modular approach to OIDC and React, treating them as separate concerns that don't necessarily have to be intertwined.
+We offer an optional React adapter for added convenience, but it's not a requirement to use it, even in a react project and [it's really trivial](https://github.com/garronej/oidc-spa/blob/main/src/react.tsx).

 # Install / Import